-When the New Jersey lawmakers arrived at the Denver International Airport a couple of weeks ago, a young woman with shoulder-length dreadlocks greeted travelers with a smile and samples of cannabis-free "Happiness Cream."
+DENVER - When the New Jersey lawmakers arrived at the Denver International Airport a couple weeks ago, a young woman with shoulder-length dreads greeted travelers with a smile and samples of cannabis-free "Happiness Cream."

-Welcome to Colorado, the first state in the United States to legalize marijuana for adults 21 and up.
-After a 2012 referendum, about 500 dispensaries have opened for business, selling cannabis buds for $99 to $225 an ounce, along with chocolates, cookies, and oils.
-However, the airport, the landing place for many visitors, offers no pot dispensaries, and there is little on display to suggest that recreational marijuana is just an Uber ride away.
+Welcome to Colorado, the first state in the U.S. to legalize marijuana for adults 21 and up.
+After a 2012 referendum, about 500 dispensaries have opened for business, selling cannabis buds for $99 to $225 an ounce, chocolates, cookies, and oils.
+However, the airport, the landing place for many visitors, offers no pot dispensaries and there is little on display to suggest that recreational marijuana is just an Uber ride away.

-Opponents of the billion-dollar industry say Colorado has become the mecca for pot-heads and point to the influx last year of 100,000 people in Denver, home to two million.
+Opponents of the billion dollar industry say Colorado has become the mecca for potheads and point to the influx last year of 100,000 people in Denver, home to 2 million.

-Gov. Christie, who calls marijuana a gateway drug, has claimed that Colorado has "head shops popping up on every corner."
+Republican New Jersey Gov. Christie, who calls marijuana a gateway drug, has claimed Colorado has "head shops popping up on every corner."
 He promised to veto legalization, saying it would ruin New Jersey's quality of life.

-But a visit to Denver this month painted a vastly different portrait of the Mile-High City.
+But a visit to Denver this month painted a fresh, vastly different portrait of the Mile-High City.

 Eight New Jersey lawmakers - six Democrats and two Republicans - toured for about three days to see for themselves.
-How does legalization affect culture, business climate, and crime, and is the $500 million that New Jersey could collect in annual tax revenues from pot sales worth it?
+How does legalization affect culture, business climate and crime, and is the $500 million New Jersey could collect in annual tax revenues from pot sales worth it?

 Exhibit One: the airport.
 The Happiness products and a "Munchies" sign above snacks that were for sale were among the few hints that Colorado has embraced pot.
 Dispensaries are concentrated in downtown Denver and Boulder.

-"The airport put a ban on dispensaries and wouldn't allow any cannabis smoking lounges," said Saray Brunett, the saleswoman at Taspen's Organics kiosk.
-She said the kiosk owner is applying for a license to add cannabis to other products the operation sells off-site.
+"The airport put a ban on dispensaries and wouldn't allow any cannabis smoking lounges," said Saray Brunett, the salesperson at Taspen's Organics kiosk.
+She said the kiosk owner is applying for a license to add cannabis to other products they sell offsite.

 Brunett said she uses "Golden" cannabis at home because it brings euphoria but doesn't cause "cloudiness" that would interfere with her job.

 The cannabis business, though booming, is subtle and tucked away in many places.
-The colorful "Marijuana Tourism Map" put out by Kush Tours is not among the hundreds of brochures displayed at hotels, car rental places, and the airport.
-A Denver Avis representative said that pamphlet, which marks 27 locations in the city, is kept behind the counter and provided to visitors who ask, due to instructions from the corporate level.
+The colorful "Marijuana Tourism Map" put out by Kush Tours is not among the hundreds of brochures displayed at hotels, car rental places and the airport.
+A Denver Avis representative said that pamphlet, which marks 27 locations in the city, is kept behind the counter and provided to visitors who ask, due to instructions from corporate.

-"It's like any other city," New Jersey Assemblywoman Maria Rodriguez-Gregg, a Republican from Medford, said during the trip.
+"It's like any other city," New Jersey Assemblywoman Maria Rodriguez-Gregg, a Republican from Medford, Burlington County, said during the trip.